Myth-OS/MythOS-Documentation/Declarations.md

 ## Philosophy (draft)

-ADD: NATURAL LAW (here or elswhere)?

 1 - **CONSCIOUS EVOLUTION**:

 *“In the midst of chaos, there is also opportunity” ~ Sun-Tzu*

 As our world moves thru potent changes, we can recognize that we have a choice in how we participate in navigating and guiding transformation.
 We have free will, and can consciously choose how we evolve (or devolve).
-By taking responsibility for where we are and look to where we want to go, we are less likely to arrive somewhere we don’t want to be, and much more likely to arrive to exactly where we do want to be.
+By taking responsibility for where we are and looking to where we want to go, we are less likely to arrive somewhere we don’t want to be, and much more likely to arrive to exactly where we do want to be.
 See Participatory Epistemology: http://wiki.p2pfoundation.net/Participatory_Epistemology.